 The theory part of the Inburgeringsexamen tests your Knowledge of Dutch Society (KNM).

-You need a minimum of 60% to pass this part of the programme.
-And… you can retake this exam if you don’t pass it first time round.
+You need a 60% score to pass this part of the programme.
+And… you can keep retaking this exam if you don’t pass.

 The speaking test